lukehutch/PipelinedOutputStream/README.md

 # `PipelinedOutputStream.java`

-Allows you to set up a producer/consumer relationship between the current thread (the producer / writer) and a new thread (the consumer / writer).
+Allows you to set up a producer/consumer relationship between the current thread (the producer / writer) and a new thread that writes data to an `OutputStream` (the consumer / writer).
 This is useful if you want to overlap (pipeline) two or more of the following:

 * Data production
 * Data compression